robojones/safe-write/README.md

 # safe-write

-safe-write provides methods to manage critical files where it is important that they are either completely written to the disk or not at all – even when the process is unexpectedly interrupted or there are concurrent writes.
+safe-write provides methods to manage critical files where it is important that they are either completely written to the disk or not at all.
+When the process is unexpectedly interrupted while updating the contents of a file, the original version of the file remains untouched.

 [![GoDoc](https://godoc.org/github.com/robojones/safe-write?status.svg)](https://godoc.org/github.com/robojones/safe-write)